kylewest/clearly-code/readme.markdown

 ## Install

-Drag the Clearly Code link below to your bookmarks bar.
+[Click here](http://kylewest.github.com/clearly-code/) then drag the `Clearly Code` button to your your bookmarks bar.

-<iframe width="100%" height="35px" src="http://kylewest.github.com/clearly-code/" style="border:0"></iframe>

 ## Usage